 20. Acting like Mr. Know-it-all

-This is the guy that just instinctively knows where all the deer are, which way they will go, where to set up, what brand of ammunition works the best, why his firearm is the greatest one of all, which moon phase is right for you, how to hunt the rut, blah, blah, blah and doesn’t mind telling you all about how he does it better than you.
+This is the guy that just instinctively knows where all the deer are, which way they will go, where to set up, what brand of ammunition works the best, why his firearm is the greatest one of all, which moon phase is right, how to hunt the rut, blah, blah, blah... and doesn't mind telling you.

-Dishonorable mention to overusing the ATV.
-It’s the workhorse of the hunt, but when you’re coming back and forth constantly… well lets just say that if we can hear you from 200 yards away all day long then everything else can too.
+Dishonorable mention goes to folks who overuse the ATV.
+It's the workhorse of the hunt, but when you're coming back and forth constantly... let's just say that if we can hear you from 200 yards away, the deer can too.